-- Is a partnership between CIAFV and the City of Edmonton which began in 2008
+- This project began as a partnership between CIAFV and the City of Edmonton in 2008.

 - Participants meet one evening a month at a central City of Edmonton site, and free childcare can be arranged

 - All participants have been impacted by violence at some point in their lives

 - There are 8 women who attend regularly

 - The chair of the meeting is a City of Edmonton staff member

 - Public Speaking training with Wendy Doughty of Emerging Directions.
 The training also included the development of their own stories.

 - Advocates also participated in the Community Actions Against Family Violence Group (Phase III) facilitated by the City of Edmonton.
 The Community Advocates brought their expertise in the area of lived experience in supporting those participating in the group and also supporting those community members learning about family violence.

 - Completion of video filming, “Freedom to Be Who We Are… A Future without Family Violence”.
 The video is used as part of training professionals on understanding family violence.
 Contact CIAFV if you would like to purchase a copy.